gradlab/barcoded_fitness_gyrA-gyrB/README.md

 - prop_to_ref: proportion of barcode to sum of reference strain barcode counts at that timepoint (output of bc_count.py)

-note: a python script for converting bc_count.py output to regression model input is available in extras
+Note: a python script for converting bc_count.py output to regression model input is available in extras

+**Important**: before running, update line 18 to include only the *gyrA* genotypes included in the dataset

 ### **Output:**